Nuclear fallout: Short term

 The dose that would be lethal to 50% of a population is a common parameter used to compare the effects of various fallout types or circumstances.
 Usually, the term is defined for a specific time, and limited to studies of acute lethality.
 The common time periods used are 30 days or less for most small laboratory animals and to 60 days for large animals and humans.
 The LD50 figure assumes that the individuals did not receive other injuries or medical treatment.

 In the 1950s, the LD50 for gamma rays was set at 3.5 Gy, while under more dire conditions of war (a bad diet, little medical care, poor nursing) the LD50 was 2.5 Gy (250 rad).
 There have been few documented cases of survival beyond 6 Gy.
 One person at Chernobyl survived a dose of more than 10 Gy, but many of the persons exposed there were not uniformly exposed over their entire body.
 If a person is exposed in a non-homogeneous manner then a given dose (averaged over the entire body) is less likely to be lethal.
 For instance, if a person gets a hand/low arm dose of 100 Gy, which gives them an overall dose of 4 Gy, they are more likely to survive than a person who gets a 4 Gy dose over their entire body.
 A hand dose of 10 Gy or more would likely result in loss of the hand.
 A British industrial radiographer who was estimated to have received a hand dose of 100 Gy over the course of his lifetime lost his hand because of radiation dermatitis.
 Most people become ill after an exposure to 1 Gy or more.
-The fetuses of pregnant women are often more vulnerable to radiation and may miscarry, especially in the first trimester.
+Fetuses are often more vulnerable to radiation and may miscarry, especially in the first trimester.